sohjnthn/For-own-learning/README.md

 https://github.com/sohjnthn/For-own-learning

-Microsoft Word file for learning Java for basic automation testing (the file is not visible for the webpage, but can be downloaded): https://github.com/sohjnthn/For-own-learning/blob/main/10%20June%202025%20testng.xml%20to%20combine%20both%20feature%20files.docx
+Microsoft Word file for learning Java for basic automation testing (the file is not visible for the webpage, but can be downloaded) - 1 ExtentReport for testing websites; and 1 ExtentReport for testing the three smartphone applications: https://github.com/sohjnthn/For-own-learning/blob/main/10%20June%202025%20testng.xml%20to%20combine%20both%20feature%20files.docx

 Microsoft Word file for learning Python for basic automation testing - Without the third smartphone application which is a web browser, as the third smartphone application opens and closes
-(the file is not visible for the webpage, but can be downloaded): https://github.com/sohjnthn/For-own-learning/blob/main/20%20June%202025%20Webstorm%20Test%20Partially%20With%20Html%20Report%20only%20being%20generated%20if%20WebElement(s)%20can%20be%20found%20-%20Websites%20calls%20Apps.docx
+(the file is not visible for the webpage, but can be downloaded) - 1 Html Report for testing websites; and 1 Html Report for testing the first two smartphone applications: https://github.com/sohjnthn/For-own-learning/blob/main/20%20June%202025%20Webstorm%20Test%20Partially%20With%20Html%20Report%20only%20being%20generated%20if%20WebElement(s)%20can%20be%20found%20-%20Websites%20calls%20Apps.docx

 Note: